hackclub/hackclub/workshops/beat_maker/README.md

 ## Laying out our pads

-We are going to start out by writing HTML code we are going to go into our `<body>` tag which is where we write code that will be shown to the client and create a header with the `<h1>` tag, and then we will have 3 rows and 4 columns of pads and each pad will be a `<div>`, you can think of the `<div>` as a box or container.
+We are going to start by writing HTML code we are going to go into our `<body>` tag which is where we write code that will be shown to the client and create a header with the `<h1>` tag, and then we will have 3 rows and 4 columns of pads and each pad will be a `<div>`, you can think of the `<div>` as a box or container.

 ```html
 <h1>BEAT MAKER</h1>